afragen/git-updater/README.md

 1. Unzip the archive.
 2. Fix the folder name to remove to extra stuff GitHub adds to the download, like _-master_.
-3. Copy the folder to your plugins directory.
+3. Copy the folder to your plugins directory **or** re-zip folder and add from plugins page.

 ## ChangeLog